GuillaumeDnt2/Trivia99/README.md

 <img src="Images/CreateFork.png" alt="Create fork" width=500>

-Now you can clone your freshly created repo and start adding feature to your project.
+Now you can clone your freshly created repo and start adding feature to our project.

 ### Open pull request

-Once you are done with your modifications, you can go on the github page of your fork and click on `Contribute` (1) and then `Open pull request` (2).
+Once you are done with your changes, you can go on the GitHub page of your fork and click on `Contribute` (1) and then `Open pull request` (2).

 <img src="Images/contribute.png" alt="Contribute" width=500>